maniac0r/backup-rsync-scripts/example-output/README.md

 This is how the output looks like.
+Donwload html file and open in your browser (there is javascript table column sorting library present)